Unbundling the unbundlers - The end of winner-takes-all

 While platforms and marketplaces vertically unbundled production from distribution and encouraged distributed and decentralised production, the ability to horizontally bundle market infrastructure and governance enabled them to centralize governance and rewards.

-Web3 provides a new paradigm for managing and enabling transactions.
-In the management of markets, the single biggest shift enabled by Web3 is the unbundling of market infrastructure from market governance.
+Protocols provide a new paradigm for managing and enabling transactions.
+In the management of markets, the single biggest shift enabled by protocols is the unbundling of market infrastructure from market governance.

 We’re just warming up before we dive into the implications of this shift.